carolinewang01/naht/README.md

     year={2024}
 }
 ```
+This codebase was built on top of the [EPyMARL](https://github.com/uoe-agents/epymarl) codebase.

 The following additions and modifications were made by us:
 - Custom implementation of IPPO, MAPPO, and POAM